ako/CsvServices/readme.md

 # Csv Services

 Mendix module that creates a rest endpoint for all entities supporting csv data format.
+Basically a Excel Exporter, Excel Importer meets Rest services.
+This enables you to automate csv export and import using script, reducing the number of manual actions required.

 Currently this serves 2 main use cases: